torradopablo/secure-auth/README.md

-# Fruit Merkat
+# Fruit Market
-Fruit Merkat is simple porject with CRUD fruit items functions for fruit Merkat to track the price of each one through a Web App.
+Fruit Market is simple porject with CRUD fruit items functions for fruit Merkat to track the price of each one through a Web App.
 This project combines a REST API, an Apollo GraphQL server, and a UI client, all working together to provide a secure authentication solution.
 The server-side implements GitHub authentication for clients, allowing users to authenticate using their GitHub accounts.

 ## Features
 Secure authentication with GitHub